vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/Payout/EmailTemplates/ReccurrencePayments/StateChanged.md

 Variables:= CurrentState.VariableValues;
 State:= CurrentState.State;
 BuyerName:= select top 1 Value from Variables where Name = "Buyer";
+BuyerAddress:= select top 1 Value from Variables where Name = "BuyerAddress";
+BuyerEmail:= select top 1 Value from Variables where Name = "BuyerEmail";
+BuyerPhoneNumber:= select top 1 Value from Variables where Name = "BuyerPhoneNumber";
 SellerName:= select top 1 Value from Variables where Name = "SellerName";
 Title:= select top 1 Value from Variables where Name = "Title";
 RemoteId:= select top 1 Value from Variables where Name = "RemoteId";